lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 As a case in point to provide more concrete guidance, the following also considers the specific case where "applications keys" stands for the keying material and parameters that compose an OSCORE Security Context {{RFC8613}} and that are derived from an EDHOC session (see {{Section A.1 of RFC9528}}).

-Nevertheless, the same considerations are applicable in case EDHOC is used to derive other application keys, e.g., to key different security protocols than OSCORE or to provide the application with secure values bound to an EDHOC session.
+Nevertheless, the same considerations are applicable in case EDHOC is used to derive other application keys, e.g., when used to key different security protocols than OSCORE or to provide the application with secure values bound to an EDHOC session.

 ## EDHOC Sessions Become Invalid ## {#sec-session-invalid}